AKloc/BookNotes/Professional/A Philosophy of Software Design.md

 	- Pass-through methods.
 	- Using decorators (an object extends another object to extend its functionality).
 Why not add it to the base class?
 	- Pass-through variables that are used through chains of methods.
 Try using a context object instead, particularly for things like configuration.
+	- Dividing up classes too much.
+If two classes overlap conceptually, share information, are used together frequently, or don't make sense without looking at each other, combine them.
+	-

 - Much more important for code to be READABLE than easily writable.